ajanet1993/8086/Information seeking/Five Millennium Catalog of Solar Eclipses.md

  * Owner :Nasa
  * Total File Size: 10 MB
  * Each table size:20KB
- Number of tables: 50( Can select only a set of tables too based on calendar data) Each table consists of 17 columns and 251 rows.
+  Number of tables: 50( Can select only a set of tables too based on calendar data).
+  Each table consists of 17 columns and 251 rows.
   Column Names are Catalog Number, Calendar Date, TD of Greatest Eclipse, Delta T, Luna Number, Saros Number, Lat. , Long. , Sun Alt, Sun Azm, Path Width, Central Duration, Gamma, QLE, Ecl.
 Mag, Ecl.Type.

  ### License and Terms of Use
   Source : *NASA*